rob550-docs/rob550-docs.github.io/docs/botlab/setup-guide/mbot-system-setup.md

 ### 3. Using Minicom
 Here we introduce you the tool Minicom.
 It is a program designed for serial communication that connects devices to a Linux PC via serial ports, we will use Minicom to read the pico printouts from the Jetson module.

-1. Run the following command to start minicom
+- After flashing the firmware to the Pico, run the following command to start minicom
     ```bash
     $ minicom -D /dev/mbot_tty -b 115200
     ```